Long Key State Park

 Historically a favorite tourist spot for the rich and well-to-do, Long Key now serves as a tranquil haven for bird-watching, swimming, kayaking or relaxing on the shoreline as you gaze across the Atlantic Ocean.

-If you are looking to stay a little longer than the day, try primitive camping with us!
-Long Key sustained significant damage from Hurricane Irma in 2017, and efforts are continuing to restore the 60 oceanfront campsites.
+If you are looking to stay a little longer than the day, try camping with us!
+Long Key sustained significant damage from Hurricane Irma in 2017, and efforts are continuing to restore the oceanfront campsites.
 The full-facility campsites were known for their views overlooking the aqua blue waters of the Florida Keys.
-Although construction to rebuild these sites is in progress, the park currently offers primitive walk-to tent sites for guests to enjoy.
+Although construction to rebuild these sites is in progress, the park currently offers hike-in, tent-only campsites for guests to enjoy.
 Please contact the park for the most up-to-date information regarding restoration efforts.

 Plan Your Visit